mmtan/mathcrypto/README.md

  * An overview of RSA cryptosystem.
  * If factoring of integers is easy, then RSA is insecure.
 The reverse is not known.
  * RSA in practice:
+   * Using Euler formula for encryption and decryption
    * Using CHR for encryption and decryption.
    * Selecting the encryption and decryption exponenet.
    * Textbook/plain RSA vs Padded RSA.